-As a project generator, having completed reconnaissance exploration and defined targets, our business model is to attract joint venture partners to fund what the Company considers to be the highest risk phases of exploration which include drilling and resource definition, in return for an equity interest in the individual projects.
+As a Project & Royalty Generator, having completed reconnaissance exploration and defined targets, our business model is to attract joint venture partners to fund what the Company considers to be the highest risk phases of exploration, which include drilling and resource definition.
+In return, Altus receives an equity interest in the individual projects, milestone-based equity and cash payments and retains a production royalty on each asset.
+In parallel, Altus accelerates the growth of its royalty portfolio through direct acquisition of existing royalties or through the provision of finance in exchange for a royalty.
+Having a dual approach to building a royalty portfolio offers diversification, reduces risk, and accelerates growth.

 Illustration: Altus provides investors with exposure to a diversified portfolio of discoveries

-- participation in the value creation from making multiple discoveries simultaneously;
+- participation in the value created by making multiple discoveries simultaneously;

 - minimising dilution of the Company’s share capital by JV funding at the project level;

-- maintaining upside exposure to long term value creation by retaining co-funding rights;
+- maintaining long-term upside exposure by retaining co-funding and royalty rights;

 - diversifying the ubiquitous technical, commodity, country and management risks;

-- income generation through JV payments, asset sales and royalty streams; and
+- potential for multiple short and long term income streams from JV payments, asset sales and royalty payments; and

-- aligning the interests of the Company’s management with those of its shareholders.
+- aligning the interests of the Company’s management with its shareholders.

 Targeting superior risk-adjusted returns

-We believe the Company’s business model delivers superior returns to shareholders, compared to investments in traditional exploration companies which can expose investors to excessive risks including:
+We believe the Company’s project & royalty generation business model delivers superior returns to shareholders, compared to investments in traditional exploration and royalty companies which can expose investors to excessive downside risks and also limit upside opportunities including:

-- shareholder interests being concentrated in too few projects, commodities or countries;
+- shareholder interests being overly concentrated in risky projects, commodities or countries;

-- being too reliant on capital markets, resulting in excessive dilution; and
+- being too reliant upon capital markets, resulting in excessive dilution and too reliant on commodity price movements to sustain value;

-- management teams not having the latitude or desire to drop poor quality projects.
+- management teams not having the latitude or desire to drop poor quality projects; and

-Altus selects prospective geological targets based on the systematic analysis of remote sensing data.
-We then secure mineral exploration licences where available and undertake preliminary prospecting.
+Altus selects prospective geological targets based on the systematic analysis of geological data.
+The Company then secures mineral exploration licences and undertakes preliminary prospecting.
 Following this initial phase of work, we prioritise our licences based on their apparent potential to host an economic ore body.
-Where this is interpreted to be unlikely, a licence is dispassionately relinquished to protect capital and save time.
+Where this is interpreted to be unlikely, a licence is objectively relinquished to protect capital and save time.
 Licences which are maintained are advanced to the next stage of exploration.
-JV partners are then sought to fund the next phases of exploration with Altus providing technical and management support where appropriate.
+JV partners are then sought to fund the next phases of exploration with Altus providing technical and management support, where appropriate, whilst retaining a royalty and building the portfolio organically.

-Illustration: A disruptive business model designed to accumulate assets while mitigating key risks
+Illustration: A disruptive business model designed to accumulate assets while mitigating risk

 Embracing the cyclical nature of the mining sector

 The mining sector is exemplified by cyclical swings, from irrational exuberance to short sighted despair.
 The cyclical extremes lead assets to be severely mispriced and Altus embraces this opportunity.
-The most recent bear market has caused many traditional juniors to go out of business, or their shareholders have suffered from deeply discounted share placements.
-During downturns, the mid-cap and major companies tend to focus on maintaining profitability or minimising losses rather than invest in exploration.
+The most recent bear market which ran for most of the last decade caused many traditional juniors to go out of business, or their shareholders suffered from deeply discounted and dilutionary share placements.
+During downturns, the mid-cap and major companies tend to focus on maintaining profitability or minimising losses rather than investing in exploration.
 As these cuts filter down and affect project pipelines, commodity markets become cyclically undersupplied meaning the demand and value of new discoveries rises as the mid-caps and majors compete to replenish their resources.

 Illustration: Altus embraces the highly cyclical nature of the mining sector